-\$100 Reimbursement
+\$50 Reimbursement

-You will have expenses as a result of carrying out responsibilities as a council member.
-Each officer will have \$100 budgeted to cover expenses such as postage and supplies.
+You may have expenses as a result of carrying out responsibilities as a council member.
+Each officer will have \$50 budgeted to cover expenses such as postage and supplies.
 Please note, dry cleaning and alteration expenses are not covered.
 You will need to plan carefully in order to stay within the allotted amount.
-The Youth Leadership Manager must approve expenses in excess of this amount before being spent or you will not be reimbursed.
+The Leadership and Programs Manager must approve expenses before being spent or you will not be reimbursed.
 Save receipts for all costs.
 Reimbursement cannot be made without them.
 Included in your expenses may be such items as: